 Honestly, I’m glad that I made the decision to travel to Pakistan despite the discouragement that I faced from the very beginning.
 Thanks to the help and the advice that I received from friends in Pakistan and also other bloggers who have traveled to Pakistan.
 Their advice and travel tips gave me the courage to pursue this adventure.
 Truly enjoyed every single day in Pakistan.
 Though there were some moments that made me question what the hell am I doing here?.
 All this was over shadowed by the beauty of this country and its people.
 Totally blinded me with their love, simplicity and hospitality.
 Rehman one of our guides opened up his home to us and gave me the most beautiful opportunity to experience a day living with his family.
 An eye opener, that made me appreciate every little thing in life.
 Thank you Rehman g and family, may you and your family always be blessed.

 Describing Pakistan in a paragraph or a write up isn’t fair and neither is it enough.
 One has to set their foot in this land and live it.
-Having said this, there are a improvements that need to be done and implemented to encourage responsible tourism.
+Having said this, there are a lot of improvements that need to be done and implemented to encourage responsible tourism.
 Simple acts like not littering and cleaning up after are small actions that matter a lot.
 A better governance and preservation of its heritage and most importantly educating its people into loving and safeguarding their natural and historic heritage is crucial.
 Beautiful landscapes and historic monuments are gifts to Pakistan that need respect.
 Also upgrading the infrastructure and encouraging local arts & crafts industry, will automatically enhance the livelihood of its people and also boost the tourism industry of Pakistan.

 Finally question frequently posed to me, will I make another journey to this so called land of “terrorist”?
 Oh hell YES! definitely I will.
 The land that “terrorized” me with its hospitality, warmth, beauty and love.
 Drowned me with countless cups of chai made out of pure sincerity and pratha rolled out with love.
 There is a lot more of Pakistan that I wish to see, explore and experience in the future.
 Go up to all the places that I missed and things that I didn’t get a chance to do.
 Have a gastronomical experience, soul searching journey and most importantly to meet up once again with some beautiful souls that are called friends now!